 Status calls permit rapid exchange of simple messages without voice conversation.
-Your radio can have a number of short messages preprogrammed, for use in a variety of situations.
-Your status message could be "Enroute," "At Lunch," or "At Home".
+Your radio can have a number of short messages preprogrammed, for you to send in a variety of situations.
+Your status message could be "Enroute," "At Lunch," or "At Home", for example.